-Each county may submit 2 entries total from 50380, 50381, 50382, 50383, 50384.
+Each county may submit 2 entries total from 50401, 50402, 50403, 50404, 50405; and 1 from 50406.

 Participants must be a member of an approved 4-H Shooting Sports Club to exhibit.
-All exhibits should be posters or stand-alone items suitable for display to the general public.
+All exhibits should be posters or standalone items suitable for display to the general public.
 Stand-alone items have the intent to enhance the discipline such as a quiver, gun case, gun sling, locking cabinet, gun or target stand, sporting clays equipment wagon, etc. Exhibits deemed to be inappropriate by a superintendent will not be displayed.